Video Game: Ballistic Weapons

 - The coming-soon Conqueror is a chopped-up Milkor MGL.

-- It's hard to tell at first, but the SK-410 is a dressed-up Saiga-12, with a bigger magazine, prettied-up space-age barrel and handguard, and rails.
+- It's hard to tell from the sides and front, but the SK-410 is a dressed-up Saiga-12, with a bigger magazine, prettied-up space-age barrel and handguard, and rails.
+It's more obvious when you hold it.

 - The Redwood is a Marlin lever-action rifle.